kubilus1/autoortho/docs/details.md

 split up into reasonable sized pieces, which is why each provided scenery pack has numerous numbered directories.

-However, autoorotho only mounts a single directory, under `Custom Scenery/z_autoortho/textures`.

-How does that work then?
-Simple each scenery directory provided by autoortho just symlinks (on linux) or sets up a filesystem junction (on windows) to this mount point!
+This project creates a special pass through filesystem that mounts directories into a location that XPlane can find and intercepts requests to '.dds' files.
+This is handled through the magic of FUSE (Filesystem in UserSpacE).
+FUSE is a common and standard feature of Linux, but requires extra stuff for other Operatings Systems.s

-However, sceneries that do not have satellite imagery, likely still have coastline PNG files that must be preserved.
-These are simply moved to `Custom Scenery/z_autoortho/_textures`
+Sceneries stripped of satellite imagery, likely still have coastline PNG files that must be preserved.
+These are simply passed through when requested.

 You can take advantage of this setup for your own scenery that you have
 packaged:
-* Place your scenery in `Custom Scenery` as per normal
+* Place your scenery directory in `Custom Scenery/z_autoortho/scenery`

-* Copy any existing texture files to `Custom Scenery/z_autoortho/_textures`
-* Symlink, or directoy junction your scenery to `Custom Scenery/z_autoortho/textures`
+When execute Autoortho will detect directories in that scenery dir and mount these in your configured `Custom Scenery` directory.

 ## Ortho4XP Usage Tips